mrkkrp/htaglib/README.md

 `IsString`, so just turn on `OverloadedStrings` and you can use normal string literals to create data of these types.

-`Year` and `Track` may be not set or missing, in this case you get `Nothing`.
-This is possible with string-based fields too, but in that case you just get empty strings. `Year` and `Track` have smart constructors that make sure that the values are positive (i.e. zero is not allowed).
+`Year` and `TrackNumber` may be not set or missing, in this case you get `Nothing`.
+This is possible with string-based fields too, but in that case you just get empty strings. `Year` and `TrackNumber` have smart constructors that make sure that the values are positive (i.e. zero is not allowed).

 OK, it's time to read some info.
 There is `TagGetter` type which is an applicative functor.
 You first construct `TagGetter` which will retrieve